bivoje/hex-calculator/README.md

 @(b|o|d|x)?
 ```
 Put one of the radix indicator (`b`, `o`, `d`, `x`) right after `@` character.
+The result of evaluation will be formatted with the radix base.

 ## How to use